temenostech/temenos-platform-documentation/docfx_project/home/techguides/customize-templates.md

 - roles

 > [!Note]
 > Depending on the template type (Extend or Assemble), the **extraPlays** folder may be or may not be present.
 To check the template type, go to Templates Catalog button on the left side menu and check the template used for your environment.
-If it contains the Components section, it means this is an Assemble template type and the extraPlays folder will be present after boost action.
+If it contains the Components section, it means this is an Assemble template type and the extraPlays folder will be present after customize template action.

 > [!Important]